 Higher Education Statistics Agency (HESA)

 Falmouth University is usually required to send some of the information which we collect about students to HESA, where it forms part of the student's HESA record.

 If your data is supplied to HESA, HESA may then pass all or some of the data to various government departments and agencies to enable them to carry out their statutory functions.
 These bodies and HESA will mainly use your data to produce anonymised statistics.
-Your contact details will not be passed to HESA, and recipients of HESA data will not be able to contact you.
+Your contact details will not be passed to HESA and recipients of HESA data will not be able to contact you.
 HESA and the recipients of HESA data will also take precautions to reduce the risk that you may be identified from information which is published and released.
-Further information is available in HESA's Student Collection Notice on the Falmouth University website: falmouth.ac.uk/hesa-notices
+Further information and links to the HESA website are available on the Falmouth University website www.falmouth.ac.uk/hesa-notices.

-Employability & Careers will receive data about you from Falmouth University for the purpose of carrying out the DLHE and for other purposes connected with operating the Employability & Careers services.
-Employability & Careers also receives certain data about you from HESA, if you have a HESA record.
+The Employability Service will receive data about you from Falmouth University for the purpose of carrying out the DLHE/Graduate Outcomes Record and for other purposes connected with operating the Employability Service.
+The Employability Service also receives certain data about you from HESA if you have a HESA record.